rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 # Version History

+* 5.1.0 - New actions: Get Reply List
 * 5.0.0 - New actions: Get Message in Chat, Get Message in Channel | Update to latest SDK version | Change required fields in message schema
 * 4.2.0 - New Message Received: Fixed issue where `font-size` value appeared in the `urls`, and `domains` output fields | Can choose the role of a member when adding them to a channel | Fix bug where case-sensitive URLs were returned in lower case | Improved reliability of domains output value
 * 4.1.0 - Cloud enabled | Add Channel to Team: The user has the option to select the type of channel to be created.
 The available types are `Standard`, and `Private`